Colleges and Universities in Winston-Salem

 Salem College

 Winston-Salem is proud to be the home of the country’s oldest educational institution for women.
 Salem College is a liberal arts women’s college, founded in 1772.
 Salem College offers undergraduate degrees for women, as well as co-educational graduate-degrees in education.
+It has also evolved as the only liberal art college in the nation with an exclusive focus on health leadership.
 Salem College’s Martha H. Fleer Center for Adult Education offers programs for both men and women ages 23 and older.
 The Campus of Salem College is also home to Salem Academy, a private all-girls high school, and adjacent to the beautiful historic Old Salem Museum and Gardens.
-Salem College ranks consistently as one of the Top 10 “best buys” in women’s colleges in the country in Money Magazine as well as in the Top 25 for Best Buy in Liberal Arts Colleges in the Southeast.
+The New York Times Magazine ranked Salem College #2 in the nation for economic diversity in 2023.
+Salem College ranked among The Top 25 Liberal Arts Colleges in the United States in Washington Monthly’s 2023 College Rankings.

 University of North Carolina School of the Arts

 Another first, The University of North Carolina School of the Arts (UNCSA), (formerly known as North Carolina School of the Arts or NCSA), is the oldest state-supported conservatory focusing on training the whole artist.
+It has an undergraduate enrollment of 938 and the campus size is 78 acres.
 UNCSA offers a high school track, undergraduate and graduate programs in dance, design and production, filmmaking, music and theatre.
 UNCSA ranked 6th in the world as Best Drama School by Hollywood Reporter in 2014 and its film school also ranks as one of the best film schools in the world.

 Wake Forest University